 Sainte RoseSainte Rose

-Ste Rose is a historically agricultural city with sugarcane plantations and distilleries.
-Today its tourist attraction is the Grand Cul-de-Sac Marin, a nature reserve, classified as a World Biosphere Reserve by UNESCO.
-The Grand Cul-de-Sac Marin Nature Reserve has the longest barrier reef in the Caribbean.
-This reserve of 15,000 hectares connects the two main islands of Guadeloupe, Grande-Terre and Basse-Terre.
-It has an exceptional fauna and flora.
+The main tourist attraction of Sainte-Rose is the Grand Cul-de-Sac Marin, a nature reserve classified as a world biosphere reserve by UNESCO.
+With the longest coral reef in the Antilles, this 15,000 hectare reserve connects the two main islands of Guadeloupe, Grande-Terre and Basse-Terre, offering exceptional flora and fauna.

-The Ecomuseum of Guadeloupe located in Ste Rose presents the medicinal plants of Guadeloupe.
-The Ecomusée also traces the history of the settlement of the archipelago.
+The Ecomusée de Guadeloupe in Sainte-Rose presents local medicinal plants and traces the history of the settlement of the archipelago.

-Sainte Rose has several hiking trails including the Saut des Trois Cornes, a beautiful stroll in the heart of the tropical forest with swimming possible.
+Hiking Trails: For hiking enthusiasts, Sainte-Rose offers several trails, including the Saut des Trois Cornes, a beautiful walk in the heart of the tropical forest with the possibility of swimming.

 Esplanade de la verdure

 Tél: 05 90 20 20 48